Floorp-Projects/Floorp/netwerk/docs/submitting_networking_bugs.md

     - Make sure to include the contents of `about:support` in your bug report.
 - Check if the bug also happens in other browsers

-## Make sure the bug has clear steps to reproduce
+## Make Sure the Bug has Clear Steps to Reproduce

 This is one of the most important requirements of getting the bug fixed.
 Clear steps to reproduce will help the engineer figure out what the problem is.
 If the bug can only be reproduced on a website that requires authentication you may provide a test account to the engineer via private email.